Most recently updated on October 22, 2021

 The median annual household income is slightly more than $50,000 per year and even with the median price of a home under $280,000 it can be a struggle to make ends meet.

-One of the top stories in the Fresno Bee during our initial drive was the scheduled return of some public schools students to classrooms on April 6.
+One of the top stories in the Fresno Bee during our initial journey was the scheduled return of some public schools students to classrooms on April 6.
 The fall semester for Fresno schoolchildren began on August 12 with masks required on students and employees when they’re indoors and when they’re on buses.

 Fresno does have its place in history.